 From the airport to the city centre Netherlands

-Schiphol, Amsterdam's airport, is located 18 kilometers southwest of the city center.
-You can reach Amsterdam by bus, shuttle, train or cab
+Amsterdam's airport, Schiphol, is located 18 kilometers southwest of the city center.
+You can reach Amsterdam by bus, shuttle, train or cab.

-The train is the easiest, fastest (15 minutes) and cheapest (about €4.50) way to get to the central station about every 20 minutes (from 6am to 1am) from the basement of the terminal.
+Then there'sthe train, the easiest, fastest (15 minutes) and cheapest (approx. €4.50), which runs to the main station every 20 minutes (6 a.m. to 1 a.m.) from the basement of the terminal.

-Finally, the cab which will take between half an hour and an hour, depending on the traffic, to drop you off at the foot of your hotel and will cost you at least 50 €.
+Finally, the cab, which will take between half an hour and an hour, depending on traffic, to drop you off at the foot of your hotel, will cost you at least €50.

 Arrival by train Netherlands